 Projects with a more complex scope of work may require engineering and architectural services to define the scope of work or for permitting.
 If such services are required and the agency prefers, the contractor will obtain these services.

 Awarded contracts simplify and expedite the construction procurement process, so work can begin earlier.
 They also put the owner in contractual control and dramatically increase the quality of work.
 Owners have access to professional construction contractors, working under a competitively-bid contract.

 Sourcewell-awarded ezIQC contracts will save time and money, allowing owners to complete more projects.

 To get started, simply go to www.ezIQC.com (a nongovernment site), and enter your project information.

 We advertised in major newspapers and in the local areas where the contract region is defined.
 You can view and download a copy of the contract from the vendor's contract page on the Sourcewell website.

 Essentially, what these laws state is: “What two units of government can individually do for themselves, one can do for the other.”
-Sourcewell membership forms are designed to help establish an appropriate agreement to comply with the Joint Powers Laws of our qualifying agencies.
+Sourcewell registration forms are designed to help establish an appropriate agreement to comply with the Joint Powers Laws of our qualifying agencies.

 For more information, visit the Compliance and Legal page.

 Each contract has a base term of one year with an estimated value of $2 million.
 The contract includes three option terms of one year each at an estimated value of $2 million each.
 At the time the contracts were bid, no work was identified.